 Seriously though, after the many years of living here I have come to appreciate and love dessert pies.
-They are certainly better served at the table than on the face.
-Apple pie holds a special place in my heart as it was the first dessert pie I ever made.
-Pear pie and triple berry pie are also favorites.
+Trust me, they are certainly better served at the table than on the face.
+Apple Pie holds a special place in my heart as it was the first dessert pie I ever made.
+Pear Pie and Triple Berry Pie are also favorites.
 When it comes to cream pie though, this Pandan Cream Pie takes the prize.
 French silk pie and key lime pie are a close second and third.

-This pie was originally posted in 2010 when Roti n Rice was a new kid on the blog.
-I have since made this pie many times, the most recent being for Thanksgiving in November.
-It is a fusion of a kuih talam, a Southeast Asian dessert and the American key lime pie.
+This Pandan Cream Pie is a fusion of a kuih talam, a Southeast Asian dessert and the American key lime pie.
 The star ingredient is pandan or screwpine, a tropical plant with long, narrow, blade like, very aromatic leaves.
 Its amazing fragrance is a mix of vanilla and tea rose which permeates the house when cooked.
-I used crushed McVitie’s Digestive biscuit this time for the crust.
-It is very similar in taste and texture to the Graham cracker crust we are so used to here.
-I have given the Graham cracker crust equivalent in the recipe notes.
+I used crushed McVitie’s Digestive Biscuit this time for the crust.
+It is very similar in taste and texture to the Graham Cracker Crumbs crust we are so used to here.
+I have given the Graham Cracker Crumb crust equivalent in the recipe notes.

 - 8 to 10 pandan leaves